oschildt/SmartFactory/README.md

 This directory contains the documentation about classes, interfaces and functions of the library SmartFactory.

 ### src
 This is the root directory for all classes and interfaces.
 The class loader is implemented based on PSR4 approach.
-You have no need to add additional class loader function for your classes.
+You have no need to add additional class loader function.

 ### src/SmartFactory
 This directory contains the core classes and interfaces of the library SmartFactory.